-In this article, we will discuss H beam vs I beam.
+In this article, we will discuss the H beam vs I beam.

 The beam when loaded with forces gets transferred to the foundation through the support reaction.

 I-beam is a type of beam having a cross-section I- shaped.
-The 2 horizontal members are known as Flanges and the vertical member connecting flanges is known as “web” where web and flange resist shear force and bending moment respectively.
+The 2 horizontal members are known as Flanges and the vertical member connecting the flanges is known as the “web” where the web and flange resist shear force and bending moment respectively.

 This beam is similar to I-beam but its flanges and web width are the same which is made up of rolled steel joist.
-It is considered economical and has greater strength to weight ratio.
+It is considered economical and has a greater strength-to-weight ratio.

-H Beam vs I Beam are as follows:
+H Beam vs I Beam is as follows:

 |Read More: Types of beams|